IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

   }
   ```

+{% hint style="success" %}
-Using sequences is a great way to develop re-usable action components that can be joined together into "high-order" actions to create serverless applications.
+🎉As you can see, using sequences is a great way to develop re-usable action components that can be joined together into "high-order" actions to create serverless applications. 🎉
+{% endhint %}

 ## Handling errors